All news

 Nico D'Estais

 Yes, the boat has a remarkable history.
-It was previously owned by Benjamin Ferré in 2024 and Clarisse Crémer in 2020.
+In 2024 it was previously owned by Benjamin Ferré and before that by Clarisse Crémer in 2020.
 In the sail locker, there are still some words written for Clarisse: for example, a ‘T’ with a heart, signed by Tanguy (Le Turquais, her husband).
 There are also some short messages for Benjamin.

-There is also a beautiful cardinal buoy designed when the boat belonged to Paul Meilhat for the 2016 Vendée Globe — the same boat with which he won the 2018 Route du Rhum, and with which François Gabart won the 2012 Vendée Globe.
+There is also a beautiful cardinal buoy designed when the boat belonged to Paul Meilhat for the 2016 Vendée Globe — the same boat onwhich he won the 2018 Route du Rhum, and with which François Gabart won the 2012 Vendée Globe.

 There are quotes from all walks of life, from Le Flambeau (a French series by Jonathan Cohen with cult catchphrases) to Jean d'Ormesson: ‘If you talk about roses, you must also talk about thorns.’